A. Academies at Gerrard Berman Day School is a nursery through eighth grade school. We currently have 120 students enrolled.

 Specialist teachers also work with our students in art, music, physical education, and library.

 A. Our goal is to help students grow into active, skilled, and powerful learners.
 In all subjects, from math to t’filah (prayer), lessons are planned to help students grow in mastery and confidence.
 Extensive individualized and group work means teachers spend less time talking at the front of the classroom, and more time listening to and observing students in their individual progress.
 In Lower Elementary classes, students periodically collaborate to choose their class theme of study.
 Older students choose questions to research in individual projects that grow increasingly complex, culminating in Middle School exhibitions in each of the core areas of study.
 Smart Boards and technology are integrated in most subject areas, both General and Judaic.

 A. Yes.
 There are a variety of after-school and extracurricular programs for all ages and grade levels.

-A. Our very active Parents’ Association is charged with helping Academies at Gerrard Berman Day School stay a learning and caring community.
-Workshops on children’s learning and development, and opportunities for Jewish learning alternate in the Parents’ Association calendar with fundraisers and community building events.
+A. Our very active Parent Teacher Organization (PTO) is charged with helping Academies @ Gerrard Berman Day School stay a learning and caring community.
+Workshops on children’s learning and development, and opportunities for Jewish learning alternate in the Parent Teacher Organization (PTO) calendar with fundraisers and community building events.
 Many Academies parents find that other parents in the school have become their closest friends.

 A. The school community – parents, grandparents, board of trustees, and many other friends of Jewish education – raises about three hundred and fifty thousand dollars each school year to support our dual commitment to excellence.
 We encourage every single family in the school to make some gift in financial support, at a level appropriate to their means.